sunSeekingGoth/MakeSenseWithObsidian/Tutorial/01_General syntax.md

 ---
 # 10 Why organise like this?

-This way of structuring your notes is what makes obsidian (and other knowledge bases with similar capacities) so useful, as they enable you to connect and thread your notes together in multiple ways!
+Structuring your notes with metadata, links, headings and tags is what makes obsidian (and other knowledge bases with similar capacities) so useful, as they enable you to connect and thread your notes together in multiple ways!

 Throughout the workshop we will also see how these threads will  enable us to bring together different ways of accessing your notes and research into new formations and interfaces that can help us understand it and connect it in different ways.